KrisJensen/KrisJensen.github.io/_pages/recommendations.md

 {: style="text-align: justify" }
 <a class="rec" href="https://www.nature.com/articles/s41593-019-0460-x">The intrinsic attractor manifold and population dynamics of a canonical cognitive circuit across waking and sleep</a><br>
 <b>Rishidev Chaudhuri et al. (2019)</b><br>
-This paper compares the head-direction circuit in mice that are awake and asleep, using 'spline parameterization for unsupervised decoding' (SPUD) to analyze the consistent ring topology.
+This paper compares the head-direction circuit in mice that are awake and asleep using 'spline parameterization for unsupervised decoding' (SPUD) to analyze the consistent ring topology.
 This work has inspired a lot of our recent work on unsupervised learning in non-Euclidean spaces using Bayesian non-parametrics.

 {: style="text-align: justify" }